oddbird/oddleventy/content/blog/2023/contain-root.md

   user='miriamsuzanne'
 ) }}

+This must be a browser bug.

 ## TL;DR, Can we have a root container?

 **Yes**,
-there's a solution that works right now, but isn't as pretty.
+there's a solution that works right now, despite these browser bugs.
-We can get around these browser bugs by using `<body>` as our top-level scroll-container instead of the viewport or root.
+Instead of setting
+height and overflow on the `html` element, we use the `body` as our top-level scroll-container.
 Here's the code:

 ```css